When you’re suffering from a bad cold, there’s no shortage of advice from family and friends.

-And there’s some evidence that a few essential oils, such as tea tree oil and eucalyptus oil, not only have antibacterial properties, but antiviral properties as well — which would make them possible treatments for common colds.
+There’s some evidence that a few essential oils, such as tea tree oil and eucalyptus oil, not only have antibacterial properties, but antiviral properties as well — which would make them possible treatments for common colds.

 Essential Facts About Essential Oils

 If you’re new to essential oils, here’s what you need to know.